wmhunt1/Coding-RPG/Readme.md

     * sort combat by speed/dex
     * saving via a json file
     * move combat menu stuff to a script file
+    * SkillMenu seperated based on skills
+    * more weapons and stuff
+    * shields